universal-ctags/ctags/docs/optlib.rst

 For each new file it scans, ``ctags`` always chooses the first pattern of the first table of the parser.
-Even if it's an empty table, ``ctags`` will only try the first declared table. (in such a case it would immedietaly fail to match anything, and thus stop proessing the input file and effectively do nothing)
+Even if it's an empty table, ``ctags`` will only try the first declared table. (in such a case it would immedietaly fail to match anything, and thus stop processing the input file and effectively do nothing)

 The first declared table (``toplevel``) has the following regex added to it first: